fullmetalbrackets/blog/src/content/blog/oci-free-tier-breakdown.md

 title: Breaking down the free tier of Oracle Cloud Infrastructure
 description: Oracle Cloud Infrastructure, or OCI for short, has a very generous free tier, but I see a lot of people on the oraclecloud and selfhosted subreddits being confused about exactly what's included, so here is a straightforward breakdown of every service and allotment in the free tier.
 pubDate: 2026-01-06
+updatedDate: 2026-06-13 12:00:00
 tags: ['oracle cloud', 'self-hosting']
 related: ['expose-plex-tailscale-vps']
 ---

+> [warning] Important!
+>
+> Beginning on **June 15, 2026** the free-tier Ampere A1 limits will be reduced to **2 OPCUs and 12 GB memory** total, across all A1 instances, down from 4 OCPUs and 24 GB memory.
+[The OCI documentation shows the new limits](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).
+>
+> Please read the linked documentation and see the [Arm Compute Instances section below](#arm-compute-instance) for more details.

 ## Free what now?